Pine Bend Bluffs Natural Area

 Volunteers have made significant contributions towards the main restoration goals!

 A top restoration priority has been to reduce exotic invasive plants, especially buckthorn and garlic mustard, from the high-quality oak forest and other areas.
 Working with FMR staff, volunteers have dedicated many hours removing these invasives.
 Without volunteer assistance, these areas would be significantly degraded.
+Hired contractors take on the larger tasks of invasive woody control and prairie restoration.
+Over 400 acres of forested areas have been managed for buckthorn, an on-going process that is repeated every few years, and over 70 acres of native prairie and savanna have been restored.

 Other volunteer work has included planting native wetland and prairie species and planting acorns.
 Early on, volunteers learned to think like squirrels, which scatter-hoard the acorns in more locations than they can possibly remember, to re-establish the tree component of an oak savanna.

 FMR plans to continue to partner with the DNR, FHR and Macelester College to restore and enhance the natural communities on the property so they will provide critical wildlife habitat and support the health of the Mississippi River.
 The protection of Pine Bend Natural Area is an excellent example of the power of partnerships — between institutions, landowners, and community volunteers.
+Major funding for the work at the SNA has come from a generous donation from the Macolm family, and through state grants from the Environment and Natural Resources Trust Fund, the Outdoor Heritage Fund, and Metro Greenways Fund.

 To receive emails about upcoming events at Pine Bend, contact FMR Volunteer Coordinator Amy Kilgore, email@example.com.